Underground Injection Control Grants

 - EPA - Regions that directly implement the UIC program in a state, U.S. territory, or within the boundaries of a federally recognized tribe

-EPA is soliciting grant applications for technical assistance aimed at protecting drinking water sources.
-Eligible applicants should submit applications that will enhance communication and coordination between the EPA, states, and tribes.
-The technical assistance and support provided by the grantee should develop and expand the capability of state and tribal UIC and source water programs in ways that improve their ability to protect drinking water sources.
+EPA provides funding for three-year cooperative agreements.
+The funding is used for technical assistance and support to enhance communication and coordination among the EPA, states and tribes to protect drinking water sources.
+The selected grantee works to develop and expand the capability of state and tribal UIC and source water programs in ways that improve their ability to protect drinking water sources.

 - Provide leadership and support to states on emerging/high priority issues